Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 What a bizarre sentiment - is it talking to _you?_

-A thousand questions riddle your mind - _how do you know what it means?_  A moment ago there was nothing, and now you find yourself in the utter abstract - _how are you even able to think!?_  Who gave you your _mouth?_  Or _sight_ for that matter!?
+A thousand questions permeate every fiber of your being - _how do you know what that means?_  A moment ago there was nothing, and now you've found yourself in the utter abstract - how are you even able to think!?  _Who gave you your mouth?_  _**Or sight for that matter!?**_

 Strange blocks lying in voids distributing messages is no basis for a system of sentience!